W-Floyd/blog/content/posts/ghetto-nas/index.md

 # Use Case

-Storing a large (30TB+) amount of infrequently accessed data that must still be immediately accessible (primarily Jellyfin, Nextcloud), with some level of safety.
+Storing a large (30TB+) amount of infrequently accessed data that must still be immediately accessible (primarily Jellyfin), with some level of safety.

 Some details about my use case:
 * There will be no external network access except via a single local client mounting the drive and sharing via ZeroTier